 Augustan Sanctuary and Residential Complex

-On the summit of the Palatine facing the valley of the Circus Maximus and near the mementos of the founder Romulus kept in the sanctuary of Victoria andMagnaMater, excavations have brought to light the remains of the house of Augustus and the large sanctuary he dedicated to Apollo in 28 BCE.
+The Domus Augusti (domus of Augustus) is one of the most significant archaeological sites on the Palatine Hill.
+Situated on the Germalus summit of the Palatine facing the valley of the Circus Maximus and near the mementos of the founder Romulus kept in the sanctuary of Victoria and Magna Mater, excavations have brought to light the remains of a large residential complex and religious sanctuary Augustus dedicated to Apollo in 28 BCE.
 The area previously hosted a late Republican residential district (second to first century BCE).
 This was an area of aristocratic houses, with luxurious wall and floor decorations, of which significant remains survive providing an idea of how the Palatine looked when it was home to Rome's most powerful men.

 According to ancient authors, Octavian family initially lived in one of these houses, chosen for its vicinity to the original home of the founder Romulus with whom the prince wished to identify himself.
-Later on, starting from this house, Augustus began the construction of a sanctuary dominated by the temple of Apollo, his tutelary deity, which also incorporated his new private residence alongside the state residence to which he was entitled as High Priest.
+Later on, starting from this house, Augustus began the construction of a sanctuary dominated by the temple of Apollo Palatinus, his tutelary deity, which also incorporated his new private residence along side the state residence to which he was entitled as High Priest.
 Also belonging to the sanctuary were a shrine of Vesta, a broad portico in front of the temple of Apollo decorated with statues, and a library opening on to the portico used occasionally for senate meetings.
 The large complex commissioned by Augustus completely changed the area's appearance, transforming it in to a series of sacred buildings linked to the memory of Rome's first emperor.

-circa 25 CE
+circa 14-37 CE

 Neronian Cryptoporticus